 GMRI leases parcels of land to KPMI where the latter's shipyard is located.
 The agreement covering these properties is for a period of 50 years beginning 1993.
-The annual lease rate amounted to $\neq 10.5$ million and is subject to an escalation clause of 2% after every five (5) years.
-Rental income, based on the straight-line method, amounted to $\neq 9.6$ million in 2019, 2018, and 2017.
-Total outstanding balance of lease receivables presented in the consolidated statement of financial position representing lease differential in the computation of rent income using straight line method amounted to $\neq 31.1$ million and $\neq 32.0$ million as at 31 December 2019 and 2018, respectively.
+The annual lease rate amounted to \pm 10.5 million and is subject to an escalation clause of 2% after every five (5) years.
+Rental income, based on the straight-line method, amounted to \pm 9.6 million in 2019, 2018, and 2017.
+Total outstanding balance of lease receivables presented in the consolidated statement of financial position representing lease differential in the computation of rent income using straight line method amounted to \pm 31.1 million and \pm 32.0 million as at 31 December 2019 and 2018, respectively.

-In 2015, the GMRI entered into a new lease agreement with KPMI for another parcel of land covering a period of one (1) year commencing on 1 January 2015 to 31 December 2015, subject to yearly renewal.
-The lease agreement was renewed annually, thereafter with monthly rental of P0.04 million.
-Rental income generated from this agreement amounted to P0.4 million in 31 December 2019, 2018 and 2017.
+In 2015, GMRI entered into a new lease agreement with KPMI for another parcel of land covering a period of one (1) year commencing on 1 January 2015 to 31 December 2015, subject to yearly renewal.
+The lease agreement was renewed in 2019 and 2018 with monthly rental of 20.04 million.
+Rental income generated from this agreement amounted to 20.4 million in 31 December 2019, 2018, and 2017.